-New York has been able to achieve and sustain a high rate of compliance with the state's child restraint laws; only 4% of the children under the age of five involved in fatal or personal injury crashes were reported to be unrestrained.
+New York has been able to achieve and sustain a high rate of compliance with the state's child restraint laws; only 4% of the children under the age of five killed or injured in crashes were reported to be unrestrained.
 Incorrect use of child safety seats continues to be a problem.
 To increase compliance even further and reduce the misuse and incorrect use of child safety seats, parents and caregivers of young children must have access to information on the appropriate seat based on a child's size and age and instruction on how to install the seat in the vehicle correctly and how to correctly restrain the child in the seat.